TYPES OF WINDOW AND STORE DISPLY

 b.
 Open Back Windows: These do

-not have a back wall, thus presenting a view into the selling area beyond.
+not have a back wall, thus presenting a view into the selling

 Open window take less space and less